-The Brazos Middle School provides students the opportunity to introduce the following school events:
+The district provides students the opportunity to introduce the following school events:

 - Campus Pep Rallies

 - NJHS Ceremony

-- BMS Academic Awards Ceremony
+- BMS Academic Awards Ceremony.

 - Morning Announcements

-If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).
+.
+If a student meets the eligibility criteria and wishes to introduce one of the school events listed